 Students who arrive at school after the register has closed will be allocated a 'U' code.
 This equates to an absent mark.
-The school will challenge students receiving repeated 'U' codes.
+The school will challenge students receiving repeated 'U' codes and work with them to improve their punctuality.

 Parental Responsibility